Toms15/Basic-Social-Share/README.md

 # Basic Social Share
 A simple Wordpress plugin for sharing on social networks.
-Shows the share buttons at the end of each post and add the shortcode [socialshare] where you want them to appear on the pages.
+Shows the share buttons at the end of each post and add the shortcode [basic-social-share] where you want them to appear on the pages.

 ## Compatibility
 This Basic Social Share plugin is compatible with: